ms-iot/content/en-US/win10/ArduinoWiringPortingGuide.md

 <a name="port_pins"></a>

-### Updating Pin Numbers
+### Updating Pins

 It might go without saying, but many sketches and libraries (especially those for arduino shields) may contain references to specific pins for Arduino devices.
-You'll want to customize your sketches to use pin numbers that are appropriate for the device you are working on.
+You'll want to customize your sketches to use pins that are appropriate for the device you are working on and the configuration you are using.

-We've provided some values which correspond to pins on specific boards.
-You can always use the pin numbers directly, but you may also choose to use the pre-defined values.
+Arduino Wiring ultimately requires a physical connector pin number for any functions that refer to pins.
+You can use these numbers directly, but we've also provided some pre-defined pin names which correspond to connector pins on specific boards.

-For example, you may provide power to GPIO pin 5 (hardware pin 29) on a Raspberry Pi 2 by using either of the following commands
+For example, the physical connector pin 29 on a Raspberry Pi 2 is also known as `GPIO_5`.
+You may set GPIO pin 5 to a HIGH state on a Raspberry Pi 2 by using either of the following commands:

 {% highlight C++ %}